-Hot Take: Games Workshop’s ‘Space Crusade’ Is a Bad Game
+It’s So Disappointing That Games Workshop’s ‘Space Crusade’ is a Bad Game

 You probably know Space Crusade; It’s the HeroQuest of Warhammer 40k, right?
 The problem is that it’s a really bad game.

 Before you go rushing to the comments and start ranting and raving about how wrong I am, hear me out.
 I’m not saying it’s not fun, because it can be.
 It can be great fun.
 It can be an exciting, fun adventure for players willing to play it that way.
 But, much like the Space Crusade video game, when looking at the rules, game balance, and mechanics, it’s just awful.